waleed46shah/NextJSTemplate/README.md

 4. State management with useState:
 - Use the useState hook to manage local state within components.
 - Identify areas where state is needed, such as toggling a sidebar, managing form inputs, or controlling UI elements.
-- *Implement state variables and corresponding update functions using useState in the relevant components.
-(OPTIONAL)*
 - Implement state management using useContext hook or redux-toolkit.

 5. Dashboard overview: